DavidGregory084/vertices/README.md

 ### Conduct

-Contributors are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) while participating on Github and any other venues associated with the project.
+Contributors are expected to follow the [Scala Code of Conduct](https://www.scala-lang.org/conduct/) while participating on Github and any other venues associated with the project.

 ### Acknowledgements